How to Become a Software Developer Without a Four-Year Degree

 - Maintaining databases and integrating APIs

-- Keeping software secure, scalable, and efficient
+- Ensuring software is secure, scalable, and efficient

 Can You Really Become a Developer Without a Degree?